Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the National Research Foundation, Singapore and the Agency for Science, Technology and Research (A*STAR) under its Quantum Engineering Programme (NRF2021-QEP2-02-P03), and A*STAR C230917003.
+This research is supported by the National Research Foundation, Singapore and the Agency for Science, Technology and Research (A*STAR) under Quantum Engineering Programme (NRF2021-QEP2-02-P03), Hybrid Quantum-Classical Computing HQCC 1.0 (SC23/24-7534CI) and A*STAR C230917003.